 Nature of Business-Kala Pharmaceuticals, Inc. (the "Company") was incorporated on July 7, 2009, and is a biopharmaceutical company focused on the development and commercialization of therapies using its proprietary nanoparticle-based Mucus Penetrating Particles, or MPP, technology, with an initial focus on the treatment of eye diseases.
-The Company has applied the MPP technology to lotepredol etabonate, or LE, a corticosteroid designed for ocular applications, resulting in two lead product candidates.
-These product candidates are INVELTYSTM (KPI-121 1.0%), for the treatment of post-operative inflammation and pain following ocular surgery, for which the Company has submitted a New Drug Application, or NDA, and KPI-121 0.25% for the temporary relief of the signs and symptoms of dry eye disease, currently in Phase 3 clinical development.
-The Company is evaluating opportunities for MPP nanosuspensions of LE with less frequent daily dosing regimens for the treatment of inflammation and pain following ocular surgery, for the temporary relief of the signs and symptoms of dry eye disease and for potential chronic treatment of dry eye disease.
+KPI-121, the Company's lead program, consists of topically applied MPP nanosuspensions of lotepreduol etabonate, or LE, a corticosteroid designed for ocular applications.
+Under its KPI-121 program, the Company has two product candidates in Phase 3 development, one for the indications of the treatment of post-operative inflammation and pain following ocular surgery and one for the temporary relief of the signs and symptoms of dry eye disease.
 The Company is also evaluating compounds in its topically applied MPP receptor Tyrosine Kinase Inhibitor program, or rTKI program, that inhibit the vascular endothelial growth factor, or VEGF, pathway, for the potential treatment of a number of retinal diseases.
-The brand name INVELTYS has been conditionally approved by the U.S. Food and Drug Administration.